Which of the following structures is found in both eukaryotic and... | Channels for Pearson+

 1

 Begin by understanding the basic differences between eukaryotic and prokaryotic cells.
-Eukaryotic cells have membrane-bound organelles, including a nucleus, while prokaryotic cells do not.
+Eukaryotic cells have membrane-bound organelles, while prokaryotic cells do not.

-Identify the structures listed in the problem: Nucleus, Chloroplasts, Mitochondria, and Ribosomes.
-Note that the nucleus, chloroplasts, and mitochondria are membrane-bound organelles.
+Identify the structures listed in the problem: Endoplasmic Reticulum, Nucleus, Ribosomes, and Mitochondria.

-Recall that ribosomes are not membrane-bound organelles.
-They are the site of protein synthesis and are found in both eukaryotic and prokaryotic cells.
+Recall that the Endoplasmic Reticulum, Nucleus, and Mitochondria are membrane-bound organelles, which are typically found only in eukaryotic cells.

-Consider the function of ribosomes: they translate messenger RNA (mRNA) into proteins, a process essential for all living cells, regardless of type.
+Understand that ribosomes are non-membrane-bound structures responsible for protein synthesis and are found in both eukaryotic and prokaryotic cells.

-Conclude that ribosomes are the structure common to both eukaryotic and prokaryotic cells, as they are necessary for protein synthesis in all cells.
+Conclude that ribosomes are the common structure found in both eukaryotic and prokaryotic cells, as they are essential for protein synthesis in all living organisms.

 Watch next